Iretha/design-patterns/src/com/smdev/structural/structural.md

 ---

 ## Types
-* structural class patterns - uses inheritance
+* structural class patterns - use inheritance
-* structural objects patterns - uses composition
+* structural objects patterns - use composition

 ## Purpose
 * Best way to compose objects and to form larger structures